Spittal an der Drau: Molzbichl

 East of the town, within the Drau Valley lies the village of Molzbichl, which is home to the remains of Carinthia's first monastery, established about 780 by Duke Tassilo III of Bavaria and abandoned in the 10th century.
 A small museum nearby shows several artifacts of Carolingian origin.
 The foundation of the monastery church is visible south of the present parish church Saint Tiburtius, which itself has an altar including a Roman tombstone of an Early Christian deacon Nonnosus, who died here in 532.

 On a slope above the valley, northeast of Molzbichl is Schloss Rothenthurn, in the 11th century called "Red Tower" (Roter Turm), a fiefdom of the Counts of Ortenburg.
 The present-day palace is a building from the 17th century and serves as a hotel.

 Politics

-Seats in the municipal assembly (Stadtrat) as of 2009 elections:
+The municipal council (Gemeinderat) consists of 31 members.
+Since the 2021 local elections, it is made up of the following parties: